Brand development that increases sales velocity, guaranteed.

 Rethinking Social and Racial Stereotypes

-In 2024, more brands will reexamine logos, names, and packaging that perpetuate stereotypes as part of their rebranding strategy.
-It reflects growing societal efforts to promote racial justice and inclusion, so rebranding is necessary for such brands.
+Companies rebranding in 2024 are reexamining logos, names, and packaging that perpetuate stereotypes as part of their strategy.
+Recent rebrands like Aunt Jemima and Land O’Lakes are proven examples.
+Rebranding reflects growing societal efforts to promote racial justice and inclusion, so it is necessary for such brands.

 For example, Mars Foods announced that it would evolve Uncle Ben’s brand, including the racially stereotypical logo of an elderly African American man.
 Mars Foods will likely complete an inclusive new brand launch by 2024.